 Flat roofs or ones with slight pitches can offer particular challenges in keeping snow from building up.Every homeowner needs to be aware of their particular roof, its age, and potential to retain snow to ensure that it remains structurally sound when the white stuff starts to fall.

 Too Much Snow?

-How much snow is too much snow for your roof to handle and at what point is the snow on your roof dangerous?
+How much snow is too much snow for your roof?
+At what point is the weight of the snow on your roof dangerous?
 That is a question best answered through an analysis by professional engineers.
 The fact is, there are many variables when considering how much snow is too much.
 The age of the home, the age of the roof, the quality of materials, the amount of snow and the weight of the snow are just a few of the factors to think about.
 Homeowners should consult with engineers when purchasing a property, to determine how structurally sound their roof is.
 This is especially important when buying a property they do not have the roof history on.

 Snow Varies in Weight

 It is not just the volume of snow you need to be concerned with, it is also important to consider how much the snow weighs since it can vary in density.
 Generally, every foot of snow puts about 15 pounds per square foot of pressure on a roof.
 But when you calculate that in density, that pressure can be as low as 5 pounds or as heavy as 50 pounds, for the same volume of snow.

 Fresh snow: 10 to 12 inches of new snow is equal to one inch of water, or about 5 pounds per square foot of roof space, so you could have up to 4 feet of new snow before the typical roof will become stressed.

 Packed snow: 3 to 5 inches of old snow is equal to one inch of water, or about 5 pounds per square foot of roof space, so anything more than 2 feet of old snow could be too much for your roof to handle.

 Ice: one inch of ice equals one foot of fresh snow or 5 pounds per square foot.